zgood22/Georgetown_Book_Market/README.md

 ## Repo Setup

-Make a copy of this template repo (as necessary).
+If you are trying to recreate the book exchange, Make a copy of this template repo (as necessary).
 Clone your copy of the repo onto your local machine.
 Navigate there from the command-line.

 Setup and activate a new Anaconda virtual environment: